-- The job demands strong commitment and, because of the residential nature of the program, interns must be available to chaperone trips and oversee dormitories on weekends.
+- The job demands strong commitment and, because of the residential nature of the program, fellows must be available to chaperone trips and oversee dormitories on weekends.

 - You must be a U.S. citizen or legal resident.

-- Interns are provided with a salary, free housing and board, on-campus medical attention, and teaching materials.
+- Fellows are provided with a $3,900 stipend, free housing and board, on-campus medical attention, and teaching materials.

-- Faculty and interns attend a two-day summer program orientation prior to the opening of Summer School.
+- Faculty and fellows attend a two-day summer program orientation prior to the opening of Summer School.

-- A weekly intern seminar led by a senior teacher will cover educational topics.
+- A weekly seminar led by a senior teacher will cover educational topics.

 - Regular and frequent observations from master teachers.

-- Interns will have the opportunity to network and to interview with an educational placement service.
+- Fellows will have the opportunity to network and to interview with an educational placement service.

-- Each year, approximately half of the interns go on to teach in independent schools and, wherever possible, the Director of the Summer School provides assistance and support in their decision-making process.
+- Each year, approximately half of the fellows go on to teach in independent schools and, wherever possible, the Director of the Summer School provides assistance and support in their decision-making process.

-- A letter expressing your reasons for applying to the intern program
+- A letter expressing your reasons for applying to the fellowship program

 - Your resume